 The application fee (for grant or renewal of approval) is $100 for one year, per breeding cat (male or female).
 A certificate will be issued once approved.

-To apply to be a Cat Breeder, complete the Cat Breeder Permit form and return it, in person, to the Shire of Esperance.
+To apply to be a Cat Breeder, complete the Cat Breeder Application Form (see also Cat Breeder Information Sheet) and return it, in person, to the Shire of Esperance.

 For more information, including tips for being a responsible cat owner, visit the Department of Local Government and Communities Responsible Cat Ownership web page.